sstraatemans/playground/README.md

 ### ANALYTICS

+## FRONTEND

+A frontend with all the info you need.

 ## DISCLAIMER

 Ofcourse I don't own any rights to Suske en Wiske, but all data that is here was found on the internet, I just made it accessable in a database.